ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-core.md

 ~~~
 struct {
   PATask task;
-  opaque id[16];
 } PAUploadStartReq;
 ~~~

-The first field, `task` corresponds to the PA task for which a report will be generated.
-The second, `id` is the client's *upload id*, which it chooses at random.
+The `task` field corresponds to the PA task for which a report will be generated.

 **Response.**
 The leader responds to well-formed requests to `[leader]/upload_start` with